Carl Hubbert, Senior Pastor

 After battling depression and identity issues, I knew I needed to do more than just pray, so I surrendered to Christ and began to seek after what He desired for me.
 I found that the desire to pursue ministry was burning brighter than ever.
 This made no sense to me, because I felt that I had disqualified myself.
 Regardless, I remained obedient and I am glad I did, because there is nothing I would rather do than be an undershepherd of our Lord, Jesus Christ.

 Before entering full-time ministry, I worked in an elementary school where I met my beautiful wife, Kelsey.
 We were best friends for two years and as I left for a ministry position in Bellevue, Nebraska, we decided we didn’t want to ever have to be separated.
 It was clear from the moment we started dating that she was a woman worth committing my life to!
 She is, one of the many, proofs in my life that God will provide far more abundantly than we could ever imagine if we wait for what He has in store for us.
-We have one son, Logan.
+We have one son, Logan, and one daughter, Scarlett.

 Dana Harding, Worship Leader